rafaqz/DimensionalData.jl/README.md

 and axis values of your data.
 Define `rebuild`, and base methods for `similar` and `parent` if you want the metadata to persist through transformations (see the `DimensionalArray` and `AbstractDimensionalArray` types).
-A `refdims` method returns the lost dimensions of a previous transformation, past in to the `rebuild` method.
+A `refdims` method returns the lost dimensions of a previous transformation, passed in to the `rebuild` method.
 Refdims can be discarded, the main loss being plot labels.

 Inheriting from `AbstractDimensionalArray` will give a few benefits, such as